Angel0po/EDA_BON-AO/README.md

   All the rows that has a missing key were dropped.
 Lastly, the rest of missing values in the in_shazam_charts got replaced by the median of the column

 #### Basic Descriptive Statistics
-- The total count, mean, meadian, and standard deviation of the streams attribute are as follows:
+- The total count, mean, median, and standard deviation of the streams attribute are as follows:

   | Data              | Streams                       |
   |---------------------|--------------------------------------|